tediousjs/node-mssql/README.md

 sql.UniqueIdentifier
 ```

-Binary types are only available with Microsoft's native driver.
+Binary types as input parameters are only available with Microsoft's native driver.

 ```
 sql.VarBinary